CedricElie/tf_lab/README.md

 - Network: `google_compute_network.vpc_network` named by variable `vpc_name`.
 - Storage: `google_storage_bucket.static` named by variable `bucket_name`.
-- Note: The GCS backend (used by Terraform for state) is external and must already exist.
+* Note: The GCS backend (used by Terraform for state) is external and must be present before Terraform runs.
 The backend is configured to use the `ocp-on-gcp-476018-tfstate` bucket with prefix `tfstate/`.
+  The GitLab CI pipeline includes a job that will attempt to create the backend bucket (if it doesn't exist) before `terraform init` runs.

 ---